 However Billy was flat out scared.
 He claimed he would not fly no matter what!
 As air transport was all that was on offer, Billy was somehow bundled aboard the flight to Singapore.
 There are no records of how his mates changed his mind!

-Once in Singapore Dick heard along the grapevine the very ill would be airlifted home, for the remaining former POs it would be ships.
-Pleased with this news and Dick managed to be included in the draft for air transport – he never did mention his rational reason to fly instead of ship home!
+Once in Singapore Dick heard along the grapevine the very ill would be airlifted home, for the remaining former POWs it would be ships taking them home.
+Pleased with this news, Dick managed to be included in the draft for air transport – he never did mention his rational reason to fly instead of ship home!

 Bill Reeves according to Ridgwell ‘was no good at lying’ and probably ‘couldn’t lie to save himself.’
 Between the two men they cooked up what they thought was a ‘good story’ and off went Bill to the Sergeant in charge of the aircraft repatriation list.

 Bill’s story went something along these lines “I am a farmer.
 Left my farm with a farm labourer while I was away!
 Look its like this – I need to get back quick cos’ I’ve heard this bloke (the farm labourer) is about to pinch my farm and my wife.”

 Bill didn’t have a wife.
 In fact he never married.
 He was a farmer.

 Both Ridgwell and Reeves were on the next flight out of Singapore on what turned out to be a five- day flying trip instead of the quick flight home they initially believed it would be.

-Third night was an unscheduled stopover again in New Guinea because their pilot misjudged the plane width.
-The incurring collision at the hanger removed a good deal of one wing.
+Third night was an unscheduled stopover again in New Guinea because their American pilot misjudged the plane width.
+The incurring collision at the hanger removed a good deal of one wing!

-Day Four – Ridgwell, Reeves and POWs were again airborne (not same plane nor pilot) on a Dakota, now headed to Townsville, Queensland.
+Day Four – Ridgwell, Reeves and POWs were again airborne (not same plane nor pilot thank goodness) on a Dakota, now headed to Townsville, Queensland.

 Alighting from the aircraft and after stepping onto Australian soil for the first time in 3 ½ years – Dick fell to his knees and kissed his homeland soil.
 Grateful to be safe and home again.